darunbjork/smart-home-automation-api/README.md

 - **Outcome:** A collaborative, multi-user application foundation with secure invitation and household management features.

 ### Day 7: Professionalism and Automation Features
-- **Objective:** Enhance the API with features crucial for professional development and automation.
+- **Objective:** Enhance the API with features crucial for professional development and automation, including a robust CI/CD pipeline and optimized Docker images.
-- **Key Activities:** Integrated Swagger UI for interactive API documentation, refined the logging system to output structured JSON for production readiness, set up a basic CI workflow using GitHub Actions for automated builds and tests, and ensured consistent environment variable naming.
+- **Key Activities:** Integrated Swagger UI for interactive API documentation, refined the logging system to output structured JSON for production readiness, implemented a multi-stage Dockerfile for smaller and more secure production images, and set up a comprehensive CI/CD pipeline using GitHub Actions for automated builds, tests, and Docker image pushes.
-- **Outcome:** Improved API usability, maintainability, and automated quality assurance.
+- **Outcome:** Improved API usability, maintainability, and automated quality assurance with a production-ready deployment strategy.

 ### Day 8: Real-Time Systems: Implementing WebSockets for Device Status
 - **Objective:** Extend the REST API to support real-time communication using WebSockets.